2002 Ho Chi Minh City ITC fire: Reconstruction

 The lot of the ITC after the event five years, was planned to build a 137 million USD 52-story complex skyscraper named SJC Tower in November 2007 and the construction was started in 2010, three years later.
-However, the building is still not built yet and currently it is still an empty lot, the project is also relevated to Vạn Thịnh Phát fraud case.
+However, the building is still not built yet and currently it is still an empty lot, the project is also related to Vạn Thịnh Phát fraud case.